vblanco20-1/vulkan-guide/docs/extra-chapter/asset_system.md

 When unpacking, we just decompress directly into the target destination.
 If the file isnt compressed, we then just memcpy directly.

-Thats all for the texture asset logic.
+That's all for the texture asset logic.
 For the mesh logic, it works in a similar way, so you can look at the code.

 * Core asset system: https://github.com/vblanco20-1/vulkan-guide/blob/engine/assetlib/asset_loader.cpp
 * Texture loader: https://github.com/vblanco20-1/vulkan-guide/blob/engine/assetlib/texture_asset.cpp